jaredpalmer/razzle/packages/razzle-plugin-typescript/README.md

       // These are the default options.
       options: {
-        // Whether you want to keep using babel or not (for JS/TS interoperability)
+        // Set useBabel to true if you want to keep using babel for JS/TS interoperability, or
-        // You can set useBabel to false if you have only TS files, or do not want to use
+        // or if you want to apply any babel-transforms to typescript files
-        // any babel transforms
-        useBabel: true,
+        useBabel: false,

         // Any option you want to pass to ts-loader: https://github.com/TypeStrong/ts-loader
         tsLoader: {